bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_payment_processing.md

 {% autocrossref %}

-As explained in the [Transactions][] and [Block Chain][section block chain] sections, broadcasting a transaction to the network doesn't ensure that the receiver gets paid.
+As explained in the [Transactions][] and [Blockchain][section blockchain] sections, broadcasting a transaction to the network doesn't ensure that the receiver gets paid.
 A malicious spender can create one transaction that pays the receiver and a second one that pays the same input back to himself.
-Only one of these transactions will be added to the block chain, and nobody can say for sure which one it will be.
+Only one of these transactions will be added to the blockchain, and nobody can say for sure which one it will be.

 Two or more transactions spending the same input are commonly referred to as a [double spend][/en/glossary/double-spend]{:#term-double-spend}{:.term}.

-Once the transaction is included in a block, double spends are impossible without modifying block chain history to replace the transaction, which is quite difficult.
+Once the transaction is included in a block, double spends are impossible without modifying blockchain history to replace the transaction, which is quite difficult.
 Using this system, the Bitcoin protocol can give each of your transactions an updating confidence score based on the number of blocks which would need to be modified to replace